sinshu/fftflat/README.md

 ## Features

-* __Fast:__ More than twice as fast as the managed FFT implementation in Math.NET Numerics.
+* __Fast:__ More than four times as fast as the managed FFT implementation in Math.NET Numerics.
 * __Lightweight:__ Small code size, with no dependencies other than .NET Standard 2.1.